SnapperGee/password-generator/README.md

   disabled accordingly.

-- When no required character types are selected, an error message appears causing the character requirements box to reposition itself lower (and then reposition when a required character type is selected).
-If this reposition didn't occur while when the message appears and disappears, that'd improve the UX.
+- When no required character types are selected, an error message appears causing the character requirements box to reposition itself lower.
+And then when a character type is selected and the error message disappears, the character requirements box repositions itself again.
+If this reposition didn't occur when the error message appears and disappears, that'd improve the UX.